-In the case that the employer declines, the Trades Union Congress (TUC) has produced substantial evidence of the benefits of Health and Safety Committees, which can be used to make arguments for the establishment of the committee.
-A further tactic can be to 'flood' the agenda of the JCNC (or equivalent) with items that are more readily discussed at a Health and Safety Committee meeting.
+In the case that the employer declines, the TUC has produced substantial evidence of the benefits Health and Safety Committee, which can be used to make arguments for the establishment of the Committee.
+A further tactic can be to 'flood' the agenda of the JCNC (or equivalent) with items that are more readily discussed at a Health and Safety Committee meeting - this tactic can also be used where a local authority only has a corporate Health and Safety Committee.

 It can also be useful to point out that employers have a duty to consult over health and safety, and a committee is the easiest way to fulfil this statutory requirement.
 The lack of proper consultation machinery may also impact negatively if an incident occurs that requires an HSE investigation, particularly if this has been requested and refused.

-If two or more Health and Safety Representatives can be recruited from within the members across the Trust, and the NASUWT is recognised, then they can make a formal request that the employer cannot refuse.
+If two or more Health and Safety Representatives can be recruited from within the members across the Trust/employer, and the NASUWT is recognised, then they can make a formal request that the employer cannot refuse.